-Tom Jawetz (@TomJawetz) is the vice president of Immigration Policy at American Progress.
-Prior to joining American Progress, Tom served as chief counsel on the Immigration Subcommittee of the House Judiciary Committee, where he devised and executed strategies for immigration-related hearings and markups before the Committee on the Judiciary and legislation on the House floor.
-He has advised members of Congress and congressional staff on all areas of immigration law and policy.
+Tom Jawetz (@TomJawetz) is a senior fellow for Immigration Policy at American Progress and an independent consultant.
+From 2021-2022, Tom served as deputy general counsel of the U.S. Department of Homeland Security.
+Prior to that, Tom was the vice president of Immigration Policy at American Progress and chief counsel on the Immigration Subcommittee of the House Judiciary Committee.
+He has testified multiple times before the U.S. House of Representatives and advised members of Congress and congressional staff on all areas of immigration law and policy.

-Prior to his time at the Judiciary Committee, Tom worked as the immigration detention staff attorney at the National Prison Project, ACLU.
-There, he represented detainees in class action and individual challenges to unlawful conditions of confinement, twice testified before Congress, and investigated abuses in Louisiana jails and prisons during and after Hurricane Katrina.
-He previously represented asylum seekers in judicial and administrative proceedings with the Washington Lawyer’s Committee for Civil Rights and Urban Affairs and served as a law clerk to the Hon.
+Prior to his time at the Judiciary Committee, Tom worked as the immigration detention staff attorney at the National Prison Project of the ACLU.
+There, he represented immigration detainees in class action and individual challenges to unlawful conditions of confinement and investigated abuses in Louisiana jails and prisons during and after Hurricane Katrina.
+He previously represented asylum seekers in judicial and administrative proceedings with the Washington Lawyers’ Committee for Civil Rights and Urban Affairs and served as a law clerk to the Hon.
 Kimba M. Wood of the U.S. District Court for the Southern District of New York.

 Tom holds a bachelor’s degree from Dartmouth College and a J.D. from the Yale Law School.